lkuper/dissertation/talks/defense.md

 Good afternoon!
 Thanks for being here.
 I'm Lindsey Kuper, and in this talk, I'm going to tell you about my dissertation work on lattice-based data structures for deterministic parallel and distributed programming.

 I want to start by motivating why we're all here.
 Why are we here?
 Why are you here?
 Well, if you're my mom and dad, you're here because I'm your daughter.
 But most of us are here because we study computer science.
-So, if you're here, chances are you're aware of, and maybe even interested in, two very big problems.
+So, if you're here, chances are you're aware of, and maybe even interested in, two big problems in CS.

 ## (parallel systems; distributed systems)

 Those problems are, first, how do we effectively program parallel systems?
-How do we write programs in such a way that they run on multiple processors, go fast, and behave the way we want them to?
+That is, how do we write programs in such a way that they run on multiple processors, and hence go fast, and yet still compute correctly?

 And, second, how do we effectively program distributed systems?
-How do we write programs in such a way that they run, correctly, on networked computers around the world?
+That is, how do we write programs in such a way that they run, correctly, across a network, that's subject to network partitions and other kinds of failures?

-And different formalisms and indeed different branches of CS have been developed to deal with these giant problems, so it's useful to try to find unifying abstractions -- and this is really what motivates me, trying to find unifying abstractions for programming -- and perhaps make progress on both.

-And that's what my dissertation work is about: I've developed what I call lattice-based data structures, and...
+And different formalisms and perhaps even different subfields of CS have been developed to deal with these two big problems.
+So, it's useful to try to find unifying abstractions that can perhaps help us understand and make progress on both of these problems -- and this is really what motivates me: trying to find unifying abstractions for programming.
+So to that end, my dissertation work is about what I call lattice-based data structures, and...

 ## (my thesis; a roadmap of sorts)

-...my thesis is that lattice-based data structures are a general and practical foundation for deterministic and quasi-deterministic parallel and distributed programming.
+...my thesis is that lattice-based data structures are a general and practical unifying abstraction for deterministic and quasi-deterministic parallel and distributed programming.

-And this thesis serves as a road map for the talk.
+And this thesis serves as a road map for my talk.

-First, I'm going to explain what I mean by "deterministic", and what I mean by deterministic parallel programming", and I'm going to talk about some of the existing approaches to the problem of deterministic parallel programming.
+First up, I'm going to explain what I mean by "deterministic", what I mean by "parallel programming", and what I mean by "deterministic parallel programming".
+And I'm going to talk about some of the existing approaches to the problem of deterministic parallel programming.

-Then I'm going to explain what I mean by lattice-based data structures, and as part of that, we'll see how they generalize those existing approaches that I mentioned.
-I call these LVars for short, and you'll see why they're called that in a little while.
+Then I'm going to explain what I mean by lattice-based data structures, and as part of that, we'll see how they generalize those existing approaches that I'll cover.
+Lattice-based data structures are called LVars for short, and we'll see why they're called that in a little while.
 I'll also show what we've done to prove that the LVars programming model is deterministic.

-I'm going to introduce the idea of quasi-determinism, which is a word I made up, and which we can think of as "determinism modulo errors".
+I'm going to introduce the idea of quasi-determinism, which means "determinism modulo errors", as I'll explain later on.
 I'll show how we incorporate this idea in the LVars programming model, why it's an interesting property, and how we prove that the programming model is quasi-deterministic.

-Then, to support my claim of practicality, we're going to look some real problems that we've solved using the LVars programming model.
+Then, to support my claim of practicality, we're going to look at some real problems that we've solved using the LVars programming model.
+I have two case studies to show you.

-And finally, I'm going to show how the LVars approach applies not only to parallel programming but also in the setting of distributed programming, in particular, to distributed replicated data structures.
+Most of the talk is going to focus on parallel programming, but finally I'm going to show how the LVars approach applies in the setting of distributed programming, in particular, to distributed replicated data structures.

-To begin with, though, let's talk about parallel programming...
+To begin with, let's talk about parallel programming...

 ## (deterministic parallel programming)

-...in particular about deterministic parallel programming.
+...and, in particular, about deterministic parallel programming.
 What do I mean by that?

 Broadly, by parallel programming I mean writing programs in such a way that they can take advantage of parallel hardware to go faster.
 By deterministic parallel programming we mean, doing that, but in such a way that the observable results of our program are always the same.
-This idea of observability is important, and it'll come up again, but first, so to give some intuition for what deterministic parallelism is about, I want to tell a story.
+This idea of observability is important, and it'll come up again, but first, so to give some intuition for what deterministic parallelism is about, I'm going to tell a story.
+This is one that many of you have heard before.
+I like to tell it at parties.
+So if you've heard it, bear with me!

 ## (a shopping trip)